 (10 points) The Interconnection Customer represents to the CAISO that it has a regulator-approved PPA with a Load-Serving Entity to serve end users in its service area requiring the project to have Deliverability, or an executed PPA that does not require regulatory approval.

-(7 points) The Interconnection Customer has an executed PPA with a Load-Serving Entity to serve end users in its service area that requires the Project to have Deliverability, but such agreement has not yet received regulatory approval.
+(7 points) The Interconnection Customer has an executed PPA with a Load-Serving Entity to serve end users in its service area requiring the Project to have Deliverability, but such agreement has not yet received regulatory approval.

 The Project’s Shortlist Status (applicable to Allocation Groups 2 and 5 Only)

-Interconnection Customer must provide proof/documentation of project being selected/shortlisted and details of such request for offer /request for proposal or solicitation.
+Interconnection Customer must provide proof/documentation of the project being selected/shortlisted and details of such request for offer /request for proposal or solicitation.

-(Minimum criteria, no points) The Interconnection Customer does not have an executed PPA, but the Interconnection Customer is currently included on an active short list or other commercially recognized method of preferential ranking of power providers by a prospective purchaser Load Serving Entity in the CAISO balancing authority area requiring the project to have Deliverability.
+(Minimum criteria, no points) The Interconnection Customer does not have an executed PPA, but the project is currently included on an active short list or other commercially recognized method of preferential ranking of power providers by a prospective Load Serving Entity purchaser in the CAISO balancing authority area requiring the project to have Deliverability.

 The Project’s Permitting Status (All allocation Groups 1 – 7)